gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/frequently-asked-questions-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        <b>In summary:</b><br>
-        A developer license can be generated (free of charge) once the plugin has been purchased and can only be installed on a development licensed version of Jira.
+        Generate a developer license (free) after purchasing the plugin.
+It can only be installed on a development-licensed version of Jira.
     </div>
     </div>
 </div>